Natarajan-R/ActigraphLinkSDK/Android/AGDeviceLibrary.md

 #### `public static AGDeviceLibrary getInstance()`

-Method used to obtain a reference to the AGDeviceLibray instance.
+Method used to obtain a reference to the AGDeviceLibrary instance.

  * **Returns:** AGDeviceLibrary